-About the FdSc Software Development (subject to validation) programme
+About the FdSc Software Development (recruiting for September 2021) programme

 The Web and Application branch in the IT Sector is growing at a remarkable rate.
 Every week new and innovative solutions to problems and tasks push the boundaries of what computers and connected devices can do and offer.